xianghancao/ARSAM-for-Temporal-Networks/README.md

 # ARSAM-for-Temporal-Networks
-Datasets and codes repository for Paper:
+Datasets and Codes Repository for Paper:

 **Dynamic Centrality Measures of Autoregressive Supra-Adjacency Matrix in Financial Temporal Networks**